Including some lower calorie days a couple of times a week is something that works really well for me.

 Include some low calorie days into your week

-I don’t like to count calories but reducing your calories a few days throughout the week is something that works really well for me.
-My advice would be to complete these low calorie days on days where you don’t have too much on or maybe days where you aren’t exercising.
+Including some lower calories days a couple of times a week is something that works really well for me.
+My advice would be to complete these lower calorie days on days where you don’t have too much on or maybe days where you aren’t exercising.

-Here is an example of what a low calorie day might look like
+Here is an example of what a lower calorie day might look like for me:

 Breakfast: Omelette with spinach, mushrooms and chopped tomatoes